Research Overview

-Our species has been around for at least 300,000 years, along the way developing diverse economic strategies, social systems, and cultural innovations across wildly different environments.
-Archaeology gives us a unique opportunity to explore this deep record of human variability, revealing societal forms that no longer exist and adaptation strategies invisible in the modern world.
+Our species has been around for at least 300,000 years.
+Along the way, we developed many different economic strategies and social systems across wildly different environments, from the Arctic to the Amazon rainforest.
+Archaeology’s deep time perspective provides a unique opportunity to explore this long history of human variability, revealing societal forms and adaptation strategies that no longer exist today.

-My research investigates the origins and dynamics of cultural diversity through a fundamental question: How do our relationships with animals both reflect and drive societal transformation?
+My research uses zooarchaeology to investigate the origins of cultural diversity through a fundamental question: How have our relationships with animals influenced societal transformation and resilience?
 By examining interactions with the non-human world across millennia, I explore the factors that enabled some societies to thrive when faced with environmental and social pressures while others collapsed or transformed completely.

-I focus primarily on Africa—the cradle of humanity with the planet's longest archaeological record—using my deep regional expertise to develop theoretical frameworks that can be applied globally.
+I focus primarily on Africa—the cradle of humanity with the planet's longest archaeological record—using my regional expertise to develop theoretical frameworks that can be applied globally.
 This Africa-centered approach to world archaeology encourages broad comparative analyses while also challenging Western perspectives on societal development.
-As a result, insights gained from African contexts provide foundations for reimagining the universal principles that underlie human diversity, adaptation, and resilience.
+As a result, insights gained from African contexts provide a basis for rethinking broad assumptions about human diversity, adaptation, and resilience.

 My research centers on two interconnected drivers of societal change: environmental transformations and the movement of people, animals, and ideas.
 Through integrated fieldwork and laboratory analyses, I trace how these two forces shaped human societies from the Last Glacial Maximum through the emergence of complex urban centers.